-A Registered Nurse is stationed at the Main Campus to assist students who become ill, injured, or have a medical problem which may need attention.
+A Registered Nurse is stationed at the primary school campus to assist students who become ill, injured, or have a medical problem that may need attention.
 If your child must take medication while at school, please notify us in writing with the details.
 Parents, and not children, must hand over medication to the school personnel.
 It is of paramount importance that any form of medication brought in is kept safely away from children.